umccr/agha-aai-passport-visa-client-example/README.md

 After a successful broker flow - the "client" will have "passport-scoped access token" (essentially the key to get a passport).
+In the user interface, this key can then be "exchanged" for a real passport - which will show a variety of real visas that are issued for the different users.